Astronomical Dating and the Internal Chronology of the Pentateuch: Introduction

+Finally, we shall refer to all eclipses which admit a totality (respectively, annularity) path as total (respectively, annular); we refer to all other eclipses as partial.
+For simplicity, in case an eclipse is both annular and total we record it as annular.
+Otherwise, whenever applicable, our classification coincides with the one in NASA's Five Millennium Catalog of Solar Eclipses\footnote{NASA's Five Millennium Catalog of Solar Eclipses (-1999 to 3000),

-Finally, we refer to all eclipses which admit a totality (respectively, annularity) path as total (respectively, annular); we refer to all other eclipses as partial.
-For each event we also report whether, from the point of view of an observer located in the Near East, it occurred during daytime or nighttime.
+http://eclipse.gsfc.nasa.gov/SEcat5/catalog.html.}.
+Furthermore, we shall refer to those events in which, from the point of view of a suitably located Earth observer, the Sun and the Moon appear within one solar disk from each other as close passages.
+For each event we also report whether, from the point of view of a putative observer located in the Near East, it would have occurred during daytime or nighttime.
 In almost all cases, we conventionally take Jerusalem as the reference point.